 What is a Skincare Specialist?

-Skincare specialists cleanse and beautify the face and body to enhance a person’s appearance.
+A skincare specialist is someone who cleanses and beautifies the face and body to enhance a person’s appearance.
 They usually work in salons, health and beauty spas, or medical offices.
-Most work full time.
 Many work evenings and weekends, especially self-employed workers operating their own salon.

 What does a Skincare Specialist do?